 Tim: My biggest headache is the x-sheet.
 Thanks to Hero for saving my life every time.
-I haven’t encounter cuts with massive background pans/camera movement yet, I imagine I will struggle a lot with the labeling.
+I haven’t encountered cuts with massive background pans/camera movement yet, I imagine I will struggle a lot with the labeling.

-Rio Rangel (riooo): Learning how to do entire L/O was really hard for me especially the first time but I think timesheets are the most difficult to manage.
+Rio Rangel (riooo): Learning how to do the entire L/O (layouts) was really hard for me especially the first time but I think timesheets are the most difficult to manage.
 There were some guides on our discord about doing it but reading and trying to learn it all at once was very painful.
 So, what I did is to ask some of my friends to guide me as I progress.

-ZucchiniJuice: … There was honestly a lot of difficulties I had to step up to and overcome.
+ZucchiniJuice: … There were honestly a lot of difficulties I had to step up to and overcome.
 Back when I debuted, I don’t think hiring international foreign animators for projects was common or not very known about how to do so back then.
 Only now do I feel like anime animation studios are getting accustomed to working with animators amongst the web and same with us knowing how to work with them also.
 So, to top that off with my own inexperience and my bad Japanese it became a much harder obstacle to overcome… so things weren’t easy back then.
 However, all of us are determined fellows so we got past it.

 - What was your biggest priority, if any, in choosing which cuts you wanted to draw?

 Julian B: I wanted cuts that I feel like I could draw some interesting motion with.